matfish2/vue-tables-2/README.md

 }
 ```

+* `vue-tables.filter` / `tableName/FILTER`

+Fires off when a filter is changed.
+Sends through the name and value in case of column filter, or just the value in case of the general filter

+* `vue-tables.filter::colName`

+Same as above, only this one has the name attached to the event itself, and only sends through the value.
+Releveant only for non-vuex tables with `filterByColumn` set to true.

 * `vue-tables.loading` / `tableName/LOADING` (server)

 Fires off when a request is sent to the server.
 Sends through the request data.